equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars-for-envs.md

 spec:
   build:
     variables:
-      VAR1: value1     #it must be set, as it is expected by the pipeline
+      VAR1: value1     #it must be set, as it is expected by the sub-pipeline
-      VAR2: value2     #it can be set, if it does not exist - the pipeline will set default value
+      VAR2: value2     #it can be set, if it does not exist - the sub-pipeline will set default value
-      VAR100: value100 #it is not used in the pipeline and its tasks
+      VAR100: value100 #it is not used in the sub-pipeline and its tasks
   environments:
     - name: dev
       build:
         from: pipeline-example-with-env-vars-for-envs
         variables:
-          VAR1: "val1-for-dev"  #overrides common env-var VAR1 in the "dev" external pipeline
+          VAR1: "val1-for-dev"  #overrides common env-var VAR1 in the "dev" Radix pipeline
           CONNECTION_STRING: "Provider=MySQLProv;Data Source=devDb;" #overrides common env-var CONNECTION_STRING in the "dev" custom sub-pipeline
     - name: prod
       build: